A recent article in U.S. News and World Report, quoted Mary Giovagnoli, Director of the...

 Carmen Lomas Garza

-Carmen Lomas Garza was born in Kingsville, Texas in 1948.
+Carmen Lomas Garza was born in Texas.
 At the age of thirteen she made a commitment to pursue a career in art.
 Her narrative works of art depict childhood memories of family and friends engaged in a wide range of activities seen in Mexican American communities.

 Ms. Garza has a Bachelor of Science from Texas A & I University (currently Texas A&M University, Kingsville) where she studied art education and studio art.
 She also has a Master of Education from Antioch Graduate School - Juarez/Lincoln Center and a Master of Art from San Francisco State University where she concentrated on painting and printmaking.